etiennedemers/ift6759/README.md

 wget --recursive --no-parent -R "index.htm*" https://portal.nersc.gov/project/ClimateNet/climatenet_new/
 ```

-Move the files into the following structure:
+If you used the previous command, move the files into the following structure:
 ```
 root
 ├── data